-The primary sign is a sleep–wake cycle longer than 24 hours, usually averaging a 25-26 hour cycle.
-In someone who is forcing their sleep with alarms, this may look like cyclical insomnia.
-When your Circadian Rhythm is not aligned with your schedule, you would have insomnia, but when it is, you would sleep fine.
+The primary sign is a sleep–wake cycle longer than 24 hours, usually averaging 25-26 hours.
+In someone who is forcing their sleep with alarms, this may look like cyclical insomnia or insomnia that comes in waves.
+When your circadian rhythm is not aligned with your schedule, you would have insomnia and symptoms of sleep deprivation, but when it is aligned, you would sleep fine.

-- It may be a neurological disorder with an abnormal functioning of the suprachiasmatic nucleus (SCN) in the hypothalamus.
+- It may be due to a neurological disorder with an abnormal functioning of the suprachiasmatic nucleus (SCN) in the hypothalamus.

-- Sometimes, Delayed Sleep Phase Disorder can develop into Non-24.
+- Sometimes, Delayed Sleep Phase Syndrome can develop into Non-24.
 This is often due to chronotherapy.
-Chronotheraphy is a “treatment” proscribed by patients with DSPD to try and slowly readjust their sleeping habits.
-Doctors ask patients to force their sleep to a cycle their Circadian Rhythm is not used to and this can create an elongated Circadian Rhythm leading to Non-24.
+Chronotherapy is a “treatment” prescribed by patients with DSPS to try and slowly adjust their sleeping habits.
+Doctors ask patients to force their sleep to a cycle their circadian rhythm is not used to and this can create an elongated circadian rhythm (Non-24).

 - A pituitary adenoma can cause Non-24.
 This is a small benign tumor that disrupts the typical flow of chemicals that control hormones, particularly those related to sleep like melatonin.

-- There may also be genetic factors at play.
+- There may also be genetic predisposition.
 Researchers are currently studying the genetic involvement that may be present in Sighted Non-24.
-Dr. Alina Patke and her associates at The Rockefeller University are among those studying how genetics are involved in Circadian Rhythms.
+Dr. Alina Patke and her associates at The Rockefeller University are among those studying how genetics are involved in circadian rhythms.

-Usually, patients are diagnosed by filling out a sleep log and showing it to a sleep specialist who is literate in Non-24.
-Non-24-hour sleep–wake disorder is diagnosed when the patient fails to follow (entrain to) a 24-hour light-dark cycle and typical wake times.
+Usually, patients are diagnosed by filling out a sleep log and showing it to a sleep specialist or a neurologist with a sleep specialty who is literate in Non-24.
+Non-24 Sleep–wake disorder is diagnosed when the patient fails to follow (entrain to) a 24-hour light-dark cycle and typical wake times.

 This graph is an example of a Non-24 sleep pattern with a semi-predictable forward shift.
 The date is horizontal and the sleep time is vertical.
 It shows a semi-predictable pattern and then shows the patient forcing themselves to stay awake on 2/25; then, the pattern tries to correct itself to the patient’s abnormal (Non-24) circadian rhythm.